peggymmf/API-assignment/README-Template.md

 ## Discription

-- This app first uses request module to get JSON file via url
+- This app first uses `requests` module to get JSON file via url
 - Then convert JSON to pandas dataframe
 - Do data manipulation as requested
 - Save as csv file to path